Best Battery Backup for Sump Pumps

 EcoFlow Delta Pro

-The EcoFlow Delta Pro delivers 3600Wh of storage and a massive 7200W surge — enough to start even the most demanding pumps.
-It also supports home transfer switches for whole‑home emergency integration.
+The EcoFlow Delta Pro delivers 3600Wh of storage, a 3600W inverter, and a 7200W surge — enough to run a furnace and multiple home essentials simultaneously.

 Capacity3600Wh